-While it’s perfectly fine to begin an anchor chart with just a blank slate, sometimes a simple outline or frame adds meaningful context to the lesson objective and even saves you a bit of time during the actual creation process.
+While it’s perfectly fine to begin an anchor chart with just a blank slate, a simple outline or frame adds meaningful context to the lesson objective.

 5. Create Anchor Charts with Students.

-Students being part of the creation of the anchor chart in some significant way is SUPER IMPORTANT for their learning process.
+Students taking part in the creation process in a significant way is extremely important for their learning process.

 Have them do the thinking and brainstorming while you record their responses, guiding them and adding your “suggestions” for the chart here and there.

 Before placing an anchor chart on the wall, jazz it up to give it a little flair.